- Gabrielle Brewer

 - A nomination letter by the major advisor that addresses the student’s potential for academic success in the classroom and in research.

-Selection Committee will be composed of a Director of Graduate Studies (DGS) or Director of Graduate Admissions from each of the college’s academic divisions.
-The individual will be appointed by the Division Director and serve until replaced by the Director.
+Selection Committee will be composed of the Directors of Graduate Studies from each of the college’s academic divisions.

 - All pertinent academic transcripts